-Alternative housing options such as private rented, shared ownership properties and other solutions do not have an advert cycle.
-They remain on the website at all times.
+Information regarding other alternative housing options such as private rented, shared ownership properties and other solutions will be explained on the online portal.

-5.2.4 Rent Regimes
+5.1.3 Rent Regimes

 This should be clear in the advert and/or offer letter where it is a direct let.
 There may be 3 types: